DOCTRINE ARCHIVE INDEX

 There is nothing more confusing to the majority of people who love and heed the biblical revelation than the subject of grace.
 There have been more heated arguments over this subject than any other within the Bible.
 The reason for this is because people have not been applying certain literary principles that govern the understanding of any subject.

-I was recently asked the question: how did the apostles know that Jesus was the Messiah, the Christ?
-How do we know that Jesus is our Savior and Messiah?
-What evidence did the apostles use to prove to themselves and others that Jesus was the Messiah?
-All of us who accept the New Testament to be a true record of events should be clear on what that evidence was for the apostles.
-This article will explain what that evidence is for us who must accept scriptural accounts on faith.
+How did the apostles know Jesus was the Messiah, the Christ?
+How do WE know that Jesus is our Savior and Messiah?
+What evidence did the apostles have to prove to themselves and others that Jesus was the Messiah, Lord, and Savior?
+The answers are in the Bible.
+All who accept the New Testament as a true record of events should know the evidence for believers in the 1st century AD and for us today, we who accept on faith those scriptural accounts.

 The matter of war seems so repugnant to the teachings of Christ and his apostles.
 In the New Testament we readily witness how Christ focuses his attention in a primary sense on the principle of love and respect as the philosophy to govern the actions of men — even expressing love toward one’s enemies.